Make-School-Courses/WEB-1.1-Web-Architecture/README.md

 # WEB 1.1 (Web Architecture)

+<span class="refresh-instructions">This syllabus is a living document!
+Hold down the `SHIFT` key and press `Refresh` to get the latest version.</span>

 ## Course Description

-This course covers the three major patterns or architectures that make the web work; REST, Resources, and MVC.
+This course is designed to introduce students to the Flask web framework.
 Students will learn language independent patterns that are repeated across many common servers.
-Other key concepts covered include server-side templating, automated testing, and the request-response cycle.
+The course will cover topics including the request-response cycle, server-side templating, APIs, databases, & unit testing, to help students to build the skills necessary to create custom web sites.

 ### Why you should know this